moore/blog/content/posts/LLMs-sping-2023.md

 ## Adversarial attacks on AI

-Some of the risks of LLMs are how they may be used, automation of phishing, and and disinformation campaigns for example, but here we will address attacks on the AI models them selves.
+Some of the risks of LLMs are how they may be used, automation of phishing, and and disinformation campaigns for example, but here we will address attacks on the AI models themselves.
 There are three types of attacks I will discuss:

 1. Attacks against safety controls.
 2. Data poisoning attacks at training.